-Although it can get chilly, Austin winters are typically mild.
-It's not unusual for temperatures in January be in the 60s.
-In 2014 we did have a freak ice storm, which melted immediately the next day and beautiful weather followed.
+Austin winters are typically mild and it's not unusual for temperatures to be sunny and in the 60s.
 We encourage you to check the weather prior to traveling.

 Austin Metro System: http://www.capmetro.org/

-A Note about Uber and Lyft in Ausin
+A Note about Uber and Lyft in Austin

-Uber and Lyft do not operate within the Austin City Limits.
-There are similar ride sharing companies in Austin:
+Uber and Lyft are back and do currently operate within the Austin city limits.
+There are additional ride sharing companies that you may consider:

 We have setup a private facebook group to help attendees find roommates and rides for the weekend.

 If you'd prefer staying at a hotel, Austin abounds with options.
 We've listed some suggestions, which are conveniently located to the Fed and other Austin attractions.
 Hot Rhythm Holiday is not officially affiliated with these businesses.
 These are just places that we like and have had positive personal experiences with.